blastoms/yandex-cloud-vpn-outline/README.md

 ## What is it?

-There're days, when you need to access a web-site hosted in Russia, which has prevented the out-of-the-country access.
+There are days, when you need to access a web-site hosted in Russia, which has prevented the out-of-the-country access.
-Unfortunately, some of the utility providers do this, yet you still need to pay for the utilities when you have fled the country.
+Unfortunately, some utility providers do this, yet you still need to pay for the utilities when you have fled the country.

 Yandex.Cloud allows you to create a low-cost preemptive virtual machine for under a rouble per hour.
 Instruction and the